Yannis Tseklenis: 1970s and 1980s

 During the 1970s Tseklenis became the force behind the organisation of the first fashion collections in Greece, also using his international influence to promote Greek designers abroad.
 In 1970 he licensed his ladies' dresses to Frank Usher (UK) and to Madison S.A (Greece), while in 1971 he opened Tseklenis Boutiques in Beirut, Kuwait and Riyadh, as well as showrooms in Osaka (Japan) via the firm Misaki Sojhi.
 Later that same year he was commissioned by Aristotle Onassis to design the air-hostess uniforms for his airline Olympic Airways.

-In the meantime launched his first collection of furnishing fabrics in Athens, Paris and London.
+In the meantime he launched his first collection of furnishing fabrics in Athens, Paris and London.
 By 1973 Tseklenis had permanent showrooms in London and New York, thus supplying most of the top UK and US fashion stores of the time.
 By 1976 there were nine Tseklenis Fashion Boutiques in Greece, including in Athens, Mykonos, Hydra and Crete, while he also ran boutique shops on cruise ships and at the Caravel Hotel in Athens.

 1977 proved to be a turning point for Tseklenis, both professionally and personally.
 While suffering an aggressive form of melanoma, he was admitted to the Memorial Hospital in New York, where doctors amputated his left arm to prevent the spread of cancer.
 Despite this traumatic and life-changing event he moved from Athens to New York, along with his entire business, where he signed up with the International Management Group, who then represented him internationally in the licensing of his fabrics, childrenswear and sportswear.

 A year later, in 1979, the Metropolitan Museum of Art acquired the Tseklenis fashion films for their film library.